shower/shower/docs/features.md

 	<html lang="en">
 	<html lang="ru">

-Appropriate typography traditions are used based on this value. `lang` attribute could also be set to separate slides or elements.
+Appropriate typography traditions are used based on this value. `lang` attribute could also be set on separate slides or elements.

 ### Canvas